Sumo Bots

 • can output the correct voltage you are looking for.

-• check the datasheet for suggested layout of components (important for schematic)
+• check the datasheet for suggested layout of components.

 Microcontroller boards usually have a voltage regulator for 3.3V as well as for 5V.